josephkwok001/tp/docs/DeveloperGuide.md

 **Use case UC03: Add a property**

+**Preconditions:**
+* The system is running and responsive
+* No property with the same property name exists in the system

+**Guarantees:**
+* If successful, a new property with valid details is added to the system
+* If unsuccessful, the system state remains unchanged

 **MSS**
 1. Agent requests to add a property
 2. System requests required details (address, price, property name)